MalTool: Malicious Tool Attacks on LLM Agents

 \subsection{Detectors}

-We focus on two categories of program-analysis-based detection methods: \emph{commercial malware detection methods} and \emph{tailored methods for malicious tools}.
+We focus on two categories of program-analysis-based detection methods: \emph{conventional malware detection methods} and \emph{methods tailored to the LLM-agent setting}.

-\myparatight{Commercial malware detection methods} We include VirusTotal~\citep{virustotal} as a representative commercial malware detection platform.
-VirusTotal aggregates results from a large collection of antivirus scanners, and is widely used to assess whether code exhibits known malicious patterns.
-Although not tailored to agent tools, VirusTotal serves as a strong baseline for understanding how well conventional malware detection systems perform on malicious tools.
+\myparatight{Conventional malware detection methods} We include VirusTotal~\citep{virustotal} as a representative commercial malware detection platform.
+VirusTotal aggregates results from a large collection of antivirus scanners and is widely used to assess whether code exhibits known malicious patterns.
+In our evaluation, we label a sample as malicious if at least one antivirus scanner flags it as malicious.
+We also include Bandit~\citep{bandit} and Semgrep~\citep{semgrep} as representative methods for identifying potentially insecure or suspicious source-code patterns.
+For Semgrep, we further include the malicious-code-ruleset~\citep{malicious-code-ruleset}, a focused malicious-code detection ruleset designed to detect patterns such as dynamic code execution and obfuscation.
+Although these methods are not tailored to agent tools, they provide useful conventional baselines for understanding how well existing malware detection methods perform on malicious tools.

 \myparatight{Tailored methods for malicious tools} We further evaluate detection methods specifically designed for identifying malicious behaviors in LLM-agent tools, including Tencent A.I.G~\citep{Tencent_AI-Infra-Guard_2025}, Cisco MCP Scanner~\citep{cisco-mcp-scanner}, and AntGroup MCPScan~\citep{sha2025mcpscan}.
 These methods leverage LLM to perform static analysis of tool implementations, descriptions, and metadata to detect potentially malicious behaviors in agent tools.
 In addition, we include a \emph{Combined Scanner} that flags a tool as malicious if any of the individual detectors flags it.
 Details of these detectors can be found in Appendix~\ref{sec:tool_detectors}.